anjul/dsprj-structure/README.md

 Datascience project structure
 ==============================

-This a template for data science projects generated trhough cookiecutter.
+This a template for data science projects generated through cookiecutter.

 Project Organization
 ------------